-Many Americans suffer from lack of connection with others.
-The Surgeon General’s 2023 report Our Epidemic of Loneliness and Isolation, opens a new window explains how loneliness is “far more than just a bad feeling—it harms both individual and societal health.
+Many Americans suffer from a lack of connection with others.
+The Surgeon General’s 2023 report Our Epidemic of Loneliness and Isolation explains how loneliness is “far more than just a bad feeling—it harms both individual and societal health.
 It is associated with a greater risk of cardiovascular disease, dementia, stroke, depression, anxiety, and premature death.”

-In Marin County, loneliness is especially prevalent among older adults – the percentage of individuals over 65 living alone is a third higher than the rest of California.
-(Healthy Marin County, opens a new window)
+In Marin County, loneliness is especially prevalent among older adults – the percentage of individuals over 65 living alone is 27.8% higher than in the rest of California.
+(Healthy Marin County)

 How to combat loneliness and isolation?

-One place to start is by viewing a recent library presentation by Paul Mangal, PhD.
-In the presentation, Dr. Mangal discusses the health impacts of social isolation, and provides practical tips for connecting with others.
-The presentation may be viewed on YouTube, opens a new window.
+One place to start is by viewing a past library presentation by Paul Mangal, PhD.
+In the presentation, Dr. Mangal discusses the health impacts of social isolation and provides practical tips for connecting with others.
+The presentation may be viewed on YouTube.

 The list below provides further resources for older adults in Marin County to connect with others: at the Marin County Free Library; through other Marin organizations and services; and through social media and other computer technology.